 Christina knows ﬁrst-hand what it is like to be denied her basic human rights, to be isolated and marginalised and to survive on the streets.
 This adversity in her young life instilled in her a passion for children’s rights worldwide.

-Since arriving in Vietnam (1989) and Mongolia (1997), Christina and her foundation have established over 160 projects providing education, healthcare and community development humanitarian services to vulnerable and destitute children and their families and poor rural communities.
-To date these projects have assisted almost 900,000 children and collectively have impacted the lives of over 1,000,000 children and adults.
+Since arriving in Vietnam (1989) and Mongolia (1997), Christina and her foundation have established over 170 projects providing education, healthcare and community development humanitarian services to vulnerable and destitute children and their families and poor rural communities.
+To date these projects have assisted over 900,000 children and collectively have impacted the lives of over 1,000,000 children and adults.